Table Of Contents

 Interactive maps are another area where real estate marketing is taken to the next level.
 Many agents have interactive maps on their website which show an aerial view of your area, with property pins that are clickable.
 Some maps include boundaries for school districts, nearby restaurants, shopping and the like.

 An experienced real estate agent will know which websites to use to get your property seen by the masses.
 Ask where your agent advertises online.
-According to the National Association of Realtors (NAR), most buyers begin searching for properties on websites so it’s important to find an agent that understand the value of online advertising.
+According to the National Association of Realtors (NAR), most buyers begin searching for properties on websites so it’s important to find an agent that understands the value of online advertising.
 There are many websites available to advertise your property; some of which agents know nothing about.
 Here’s a sample of the many websites available to real estate agents to market your home:

 Classified websites are another source for marketing properties.
 These include sites like Craigslist and eBay Classifieds.
 When sales transpire on these sites, neither party is obligated to finalize the transaction.
 In other words, don’t assume the sale is final just because someone offered to buy your house through on online ad.
 The buyer and seller must meet to finalize the deal in writing.

 Mobile marketing is another area where real estate agents need to be on top of the technology bandwagon.
 Consumers want to be able to text or call to receive property information, as they don’t necessarily want to talk to an agent.
 For example, many agents will provide a text code on their for sale signs which provide property information to consumers.
-An experience agent knows the importance of keeping up with technology and providing both text and phone contact options in the marketing material.
+An experienced agent knows the importance of keeping up with technology and providing both text and phone contact options in the marketing material.

 When To Sell

 When it comes to selling your home, it’s preferable to sell during the warm seasons.
-Traditionally summer is the best time to sell, as it gives families time to get their kids settled into a new school by fall.
+Traditionally, summer is the best time to sell, as it gives families time to get their kids settled into a new school by fall.
 Although in southern states, like Arizona, sales tend to be most popular in the fall when the heat of summer diminishes.
-Spring is popular time to list homes in northern states, when it warms up and potential buyers are more likely to get out and look at homes.
+Spring is a popular time to list homes in northern states, when it warms up and potential buyers are more likely to get out and look at homes.
 Across the country, January and February are the worst times to try to sell a home.

 If you have to sell during the off-season, there are some advantages.
 For example, fewer homes on the market which means less competition.
 Off-season is post-vacation season too -- people are done with vacations, weddings, reunions, and other events and ready to start looking for a home.
 There are fewer buyers during the off-season but they tend to be more motivated, needing a home due to a pressing matter like a job relocation or other major life change.